Skip to main content

 What's the Real Cost Difference in 2026?

-The upfront math looks simple.
-Off-the-shelf: $0 upfront, $500-$5,000/month.
+The shape of the spend looks simple.
+Off-the-shelf: nothing upfront, a recurring per-seat licence.
 Sign up, tweak a few settings, and your team is in the tool within days.
-A 20-person team on Salesforce at $150/user runs $3,000/month, so $36,000/year.
-Feels reasonable.
-Then you hit 100 users and the bill is $180,000/year.
+A 20-person team on a mid-tier CRM feels perfectly reasonable on the invoice.
+Then you hit 100 users on that same tier, and the licence line has multiplied without a single new capability arriving alongside it.

-Cost CategoryOff-the-Shelf (Year 1-3)Custom Software (Year 1-3)
+DimensionOff-the-Shelf (Year 1-3)Custom Software (Year 1-3)

 CustomizationLimited (config only)Unlimited

-Per-User PricingYes (scales linearly)No (fixed cost)
+Per-User PricingYes (scales linearly)No (headcount neutral)

 Data OwnershipVendor holds dataYou own everything